-Extractions are one of the most common procedures performed by dentists.
+Extractions and oral surgery are one of the most common procedures performed by Dr. Antolin.
 An extraction may be considered when a tooth is damaged beyond repair or its surrounding gum is diseased.
 During this procedure, the tooth is completely removed from its socket and pulled out.
 This process can take a couple of minutes or just a couple of seconds, depending on the case.

 Dental extractions are often necessary to prevent further damage to a tooth or to relieve pain.
 But before performing the procedure, your dentist should assess whether there’s enough healthy tooth structure left around the damaged tooth to allow for placement of a dental implant, bridge, or other restoration.